Assault and Battery

 Assault & Battery: Misdemeanors

-Assault and battery is typically considered a misdemeanor charge and is punishable by up to 93 days in jail and fines up to $500.
+Assault and battery is generally treated as a misdemeanor offense in Michigan.
+The punishment for this offense can include up to 93 days in jail and fines of up to $500.

 Assault & Battery: Felonies

-If you commit an assault with the intent to do “great bodily harm" but less than murder, you may be found guilty of a felony and sentenced to up to 10 years in prison and $5,000 in fines.
+Committing an assault with the intent to cause "great bodily harm" but less than murder is a felony offense.
+If found guilty, you can face up to 10 years in prison and fines of up to $5,000.

-Great bodily injury is defined by Michigan statute as one that causes serious impairment of a bodily function or internal injury, serious burns, severe cuts, poisoning, or multiple puncture wounds.
-MCL 750.84
+According to Michigan statute (MCL 750.84), great bodily injury is defined as an injury that causes significant impairment of a bodily function or internal injury, severe burns, serious cuts, poisoning, or multiple puncture wounds.